 Do you rent or loan equipment?

 Yes.
-Not only do we rent most routine equipment, we also offer a number of patented solutions not available anywhere else.
+Not only do we rent most routine equipment, but we also offer a number of patented solutions not available anywhere else.
+Rental Agreement terms will apply.
 Please call us to discuss your specific needs.

 We are new to UV-CIPP.
 Can you help us with our installation?